Justme21/Justme21.github.io/content/authors/admin/_index.md

     date_start: 2021-06-01
     date_end: 2021-09-01
     summary: |
-      Specialised in decision-making in highly interactive environments with a focus on Autonomous Driving.
+      Specialised in decision-making in highly interactive environments with a focus on autonomous driving.
   - area: MSc Artificial Intelligence
     institution: University of Edinburgh
     date_start: 2017-09-01